 Multi-Factor Authentication in Auth0

-Multi-factor authentication (MFA) provides a method to verify a user's identity by requiring them to provide more than one piece of identifying information.
-This ensures that only valid users can access their accounts even if they use a username and password that may have been compromised from a different application.
+Multi-factor authentication (MFA) verifies a user's identity by requiring them to provide more than one piece of identifying information.
+This prevents bad actors from accessing an account even if they've acquired the username and password.

-MFA supports different authentication factors, such as push notifications or SMS, which you can enable and configure by going to Dashboard > Security > Multi-factor Auth.
+MFA supports different authentication factors, such as push notifications, device biometrics, and SMS.
 To learn more, read Multi-Factor Authentication Factors.

-You can also customize your MFA flow with Auth0 Rules to allow MFA to only be required in specific circumstances or force a particular factor to be used.
-To learn more, read Auth0 Rules.
+You can also use Auth0 Rules to customize your MFA flow.
+You can require MFA to only in specific circumstances or force use of a particular factor.